williamthome/euneus/README.md

 ### Why not more built-in types?

-The goal of `Euneus` is to have built-in types that can be encoded and then decoded to the original value.
-If you have any type that can be encoded and rolled back, feel free to open a [new issue](https://github.com/williamthome/euneus/issues/new) to discuss it.
+The goal of `Euneus` is to have built-in types that can be commonly encoded and decoded, but the range of types can be easily extended by using plugins.
+Please see the [Plugins](#plugins) section for more info.

 ### Note about proplists

 Proplists are not handled by Euneus by default.

 There are three options:
-1. Use the built-in, or create your own, [proplist plugin](#plugins);
+1. Use the built-in, or create your own, [proplist plugin](#proplist);
 2. Convert proplists to maps before the encoding;
 3. Override the `list_encoder` option in the encoder to handle them, for example: